 All around us, other rockers were shouting ecstatically, and forming a mosh-pit that was a force to be reckoned with.
 I was exactly where I had wanted to be – ten years ago – and it was still a pleasure to be there at the ripe old age of 26.

-Even though it meant suffering in almost unbearable heat.
+Even though it meant suffering in almost unbearable heat, and ruining my shoes.

 And then going home sunburned, after fleeing the Sleeping with Sirens performance, in the pouring rain.
 We’re still peeling and nursing our wounds, but we enjoyed earning every last one.

 There are many dreams and wishes from our youth that we now think of as frivolous, impractical, and unwise.
 Maybe we wanted to travel the world as a sailor, or pursue artistic passions.
 But are they really all as impractical as we think they are?

 I once advised readers to Do Something your Future Self will Thank you For, but there is often equal satisfaction in doing things that would make our younger selves proud.
 It’s never too late to do the things you want to do in your life – even if it means moshing with teenagers at 26.